Instantons and Annular Khovanov Homology: Instanton Floer Homology for Tangles

-\end{THE} \begin{rmk} When $Y$ is connected, the above theorem still holds if we use complex coefficients and take the generalized eigenspace for $\mu(x)$ with eigenvalue $2$ on the right hand side. \end{rmk} Pick a boundary torus $T$ of the regular neighborhood of one component of $\mathcal{K}_3$ that is touched by $u$.
-Then we have $u\cdot T_1=1$.
+\end{THE} \begin{rmk} When $Y$ is connected, the above theorem still holds if we use complex coefficients and take the generalized eigenspace for $\mu(x)$ with eigenvalue $2$ on the right hand side.
+Indeed, this is a special case of Theorem 7.7 in \cite{KM:suture}. \end{rmk} Pick a boundary torus $T$ of the regular neighborhood of one component of $\mathcal{K}_3$ that is touched by $u$.
+Then we have $u\cdot T=1$.
 Take two copies of the triple $(Y,\mathcal{K}_3,u)$, cut along the two copies of $T$ and re-glue, we obtain two admissible triples $(S^1\times S^2, \mathcal{K}_4, u)$ and $(S^1\times S^2, \mathcal{K}_2, u)$.
 By Theorem \ref{Texcision}, we have